apmlabs/ace-box/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**No references to Dynatrace internal tickets or sensitive information** Linking Dynatrace Community and public stackoverflow is ok.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]